helm/charts/stable/kong/README.md

 from fields like `proxy.http.containerPort` and `proxy.http.enabled`.
 This allows you to be more prescriptive when defining listen directives.

+**Note:** Overriding `env.proxy_listen` and `env.admin_listen` will potentially cause `admin.containerPort`, `proxy.http.containerPort` and `proxy.tls.containerPort` to become out of sync, and therefore must be updated accordingly.

+I.E. updatating to `env.proxy_listen: 0.0.0.0:4444, 0.0.0.0:4443 ssl` will need
+`proxy.http.containerPort: 4444` and `proxy.tls.containerPort: 4443` to be set in order
+for the service definition to work properly.

 ### Kong-specific parameters

 Kong has a choice of either Postgres or Cassandra as a backend datatstore.